Saturday, April 17, 2021 (Updated Friday, July 23, 2021)

 CU has committed to 82 acres, free to Boulder: 36 for flood detention, 44 of open space and 2 for a future fire station/public safety facility.
 Estimated value: $2.24 million (According to the city; when asked for its valuation, CU spokesperson Joshua Lindenstein wrote, “We are working to determine current values.”)

-If it was in Boulder’s possession, the primary objective would be restoration and/or preservation.
+If the land is purchased by Boulder, the primary objective would be restoration and/or preservation.
 There are two sensitive species in the area: Ute Ladies’ Tresses orchids and the Preble’s Meadow Jumping Mouse.

 What is Boulder giving?

-A substantial portion of the flood mitigation costs are actually going to CU.
-Out of the estimated $66 million,* $15 million would be used to reimburse the university for impacts to existing facilities — damaging or outright demolishing existing tennis courts and warehouse, changes to South Loop Drive, etc. — for flood protection purposes and $10 million for fill dirt, to prepare the land for development.
+A portion of the flood mitigation costs are actually going to CU.
+In addition to the $41 million cost for flood mitigation,* $5 million would be used to reimburse the university for impacts to existing facilities and pay for fill dirt to prepare the land for development.

 Reimbursing property owners for utilities projects (of which flood control is one) is standard practice, staff have previously testified.
 Paying for fill dirt may go above and beyond that, though it has been part of the plan for years, according to documents.